orsonteodoro/oiledmachine-overlay/README.md

 If you create a new solution, you should answer no to override the Tao.Sdl.dll.config and OpenTK.dll.config File Conflicts Dialog Box.
 The one provided has absolute paths to the required libraries and Linux support.

 The ebuild uses dev-dotnet/managed-pvrtc without use flag.
+Please read the dev-dotnet/managed-pvrtc below before distributing or using  it.

 *dev-dotnet/managed-pvrtc - You should stay away from this one but it may be required for compiling monogame which I didn't take the time to turn off.
 Basically managed-pvrtc is a C# wrapper around the propretary PVRTexLib library blob from Imagination Technlogies.
 You need to download the library there.
 The binary library blob uses the PVRTC compression (https://en.wikipedia.org/wiki/PVRTC) which is patented.
 The license in those libraries are restricted.
 There is a bindist flag for this one.
 Using the bindist will not install the propretary library and proprietary documentation just the wrapper.